-58.2.
+55.2.
 Development of risk provisions

-Main drivers of risk cost development in 2022 were: update of internal PD and LGD models, introduction of internal model for CCF, posting of Post model adjustment (PMA), application of regulatory defined LGD rates and application of the provisions of the new regulatory decision - Decision on temporary mitigation measures the risk of rising interest rates.
-In addition to the above, a significant impact on the amount of expected credit losses was also a more favorable trend in the part of non-performing exposures (smaller inflow of NPLs and higher recovery), and a significant reduction in exposures classified in Stage 2...
+Main drivers of risk cost development in 2023 were: update of internal PD model which led to a significant effect in the form of a reduction in expected credit losses , application of changed regulatory Decision on temporary mitigation measures the risk of rising interest rates, and application of higher minimal coverage rates prescribed by Decision on Credit Risk Management and Determination of Expected Credit Losses.
+In addition to the above, a significant impact on the amount of expected credit losses was also a more favorable trend in the part of non-performing exposures compared to planned values (smaller inflow of NPLs, higher recovery and higher payments), and a significant reduction in exposures of corporate cleints classified in Stage 2, which had high coverage ratio.

-58.3.
+55.3.
 Changes in the calculation of portfolio risk provisions

-Based on the ongoing model improvement framework at the Bank, updates of internal models are performed regularly to make sure that the latest available information is considered.
-In 2022 PD and LGD models were updated for all segments.
+Based on the ongoing model improvement framework at the Bank, updates of internal ECL models are performed regularly to make sure that the latest available information is considered (FLI component).
+In 2023 PD model was updated for all segments.
 Updating the PD model included extending the time series with the latest available data used to calculate the PD, as well as using the latest available macroeconomic data provided by the Vienna Institute for International Economic Studies (wiiw).
-With the LGD model, the time series were also extended, and for the first time an internal LGD model was developed for the corporate segment.
-In 2022, an internal model for the CCF factor was developed and implemented for the first time, which refers to unused funds for credit lines, financial monitoring frameworks, and loans and credit cards.
-In addition to the above, the so-called "staging criteria" (criteria for determining the level of credit risk), so instead of the absolute and relative growth of PD in relation to the initial placement approval, only relative growth was left, which achieved additional conservatism in this part.
+The Bank also developed new LGD model according to local regulations but it has not been implemented, considering that its implementation requires the prior consent of the regulator.
+Accordingly, during 2023, the minimum prescribed LGD rates were used in accordance with the Instruction for the Classification and Valuation of Financial Assets.